herecomesgibson/Chess-Engine/README.txt

 [WIP]
 In addition to being unfinished, this engine currently is in need of some refactoring, so to whoever is reading this...
 I'm sorry and don't judge me, I know it's not pretty

-this engine is in the process of being able to generate all legal moves in a given position. the engine is currently generating moves for: king knight bishop rook pawn

-It is currently missing
-Queen moves
+This engine can currently generate all pseudo legal moves

+Functionality in progress:

-psuedo-legal but not legal moves i.e. checks, castling, en passant
+filtering moves in the generate_legal_moves function such that the moves are all indeed legal moves i.e. checks, castling, en passant